Col-E/r8/src/library_desugar/jdk11/desugar_jdk_libs_human_comments.md

 lower than this level, one has to upgrade the SDK version used to be able to use desugared libraries.

-## Synthesize prefix
+### Synthesize prefix

-The field `synthesized_library_classes_package_prefix` is used both to prefix type names of synthetic classes created during the L8 compilation and for some of the rewritings.
+The field `synthesized_library_classes_package_prefix` is used to prefix type names of synthetic classes created during the L8 compilation.
+It is also used for minification in the `java.` namespace to avoid collisions with platforms.

-## Library callbacks
+### Library callbacks

 The field `support_all_callbacks_from_library` is set if D8/R8 should generate extra callbacks, i.e., methods that may be called from specific library